HumaIlyas/DjangoNews/README.md

 ## Website owner goals
 The main goals of the website owner are:
-* To teach users specific body & mind self-improvement techniques.
+* To create a discussion community for the users.
-* To provide a website to show benefits & techniques of yoga for body & mind self-improvement.
+* To provide a website for different categories of news.
-* To provide the information about the provisions and opportunities for yoga learners at Delft Body & Mind Center.
+* To provide the possibilty for the users to leave their comments.
-* To invite yoga learners for different types of yoga lessons and classes.
-* To provide the possibility of socialization for yoga learners.
+* To provide the possibilty for the users to like the news.
-* To present an offer about the prices for classes and cards for yoga lessons.

 ## External user goals
-The main goals of the website user are different for the new and returning users.
+The main goals of the website user are
+* To post the news.
+* To read the news.
+* To leave comment on the news.
+* To like the news.

 ### New user goals
 The main goals of the website new user are: